The Goldfinch (painting): The subject

 The painting shows a life-size European goldfinch (Carduelis carduelis) on top of a feeder—a blue container with a lid, enclosed by two wooden half-rings fixed to the wall.
 The bird is perched on the upper ring, to which its leg is attached by a fine chain.
 The painting is signed and dated "C fabritivs 1654" at the bottom.

 The goldfinch is a widespread and common seed-eating bird in Europe, North Africa, and western and central Asia.
 As a colourful species with a pleasant twittering song, and an associated belief that it brought health and good fortune, it had been domesticated for at least 2,000 years.
-Pliny recorded that it could be taught to do tricks, and in the 17th century, it became fashionable to train goldfinches to draw water from a bowl with a miniature bucket on a chain.
+Pliny the Elder recorded that it could be taught to do tricks, and in the 17th century, it became fashionable to train goldfinches to draw water from a bowl with a miniature bucket on a chain.
 The Dutch title of the painting is the bird's nickname, puttertje, which refers to this custom and is a diminutive equivalent to "draw-water", an old Norfolk name for the bird.
+(Note: Other goldfinch tricks included opening their food boxes or pulling a tiny cart of seeds.)

 The goldfinch frequently appears in paintings, not just for its colourful appearance but also for its symbolic meanings.
 Pliny associated the bird with fertility, and the presence of a giant goldfinch next to a naked couple in The Garden of Earthly Delights triptych by the earlier Dutch master Hieronymus Bosch perhaps refers to this belief.

 Nearly 500 Renaissance religious paintings, mainly by Italian artists, show the bird, including Leonardo da Vinci's Madonna Litta (1490–1491), Raphael's Madonna of the Goldfinch (1506) and Piero della Francesca's Nativity (1470–1475) (Note: Friedmann listed 486 paintings by 254 artists, of whom 214 were Italian, including da Vinci's Madonna Litta (1490–1491), Raphael's Madonna of the Goldfinch (1506) and Piero della Francesca's Nativity (1470).)
 In Medieval Christianity, the goldfinch's association with health symbolises the Redemption, and its habit of feeding on the seeds of spiky thistles, together with its red face, presaged the crucifixion of Jesus, where the bird supposedly became splattered with blood while attempting to remove the crown of thorns.
-Many of these devotional paintings were created in the middle of the fourteenth century while the Black Death pandemic gripped Europe.
+Many of these devotional paintings were created in the middle of the 14th century while the Black Death pandemic gripped Europe.

 The symbolism persisted long after the time of Fabritius.
 A much later example of the goldfinch as a symbol of redemption is Hogarth's 1742 painting The Graham Children.
 Thomas, the youngest, had died by the time the painting was completed.